dencoded/gopherpack/README.md

 -----------------------
 - HTTP-server, see function `ListenAndServeHttp` (with TLS support)
 - TCP-server, see function `ListenAndServeTCP` (with TLS support)
-- GRPC-server - coming soon
+- gRPC-server - see function `ListenAndServeGRPC` (with TLS support)

 Attaching gopherpack to your logging
 ------------------------------------